-The Austin, TX indie-rock trio The Western Front's new single Look Up comes from their upcoming EP, Thanks For Having Me.
+The Austin, TX indie-rock trio The Western Front's new single Louise’s Porch comes from the EP, Thanks For Having Me.

 The group's unique sound was first heard on 2004’s, Go To Your Desire; Don’t Hang Around Here, which was lauded for its wide scope, genre-mashing, and solid DIY production.
 This year also marked the band’s first of many U.S. tours.